gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 - Submitted, monitored, and inspected a real cluster job

-Next up: handling jobs that fail, adding fault tolerance, and running many jobs at once using arrays.
+**Next up**: handling jobs that fail, adding fault tolerance, and running many jobs at once using arrays.

 ### 💻 Exercise: Debugging Cluster Jobs